RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 # Adding a Bluetooth controller to RetroPie
-This guide is geared to using a controller from [8bitdo](http://www.8bitdo.com) but should work with a range.
+This guide is geared to using a controller from [8bitdo](http://www.8bitdo.com) but should work with a range of bluetooth devices.
 The examples below are assuming you have just a keyboard and bluetooth dongle plugged into your Pi.